cronkitedata/dataj/content/weeks/week03-1.md

 Data source: Georgia [Governor's Office of Budget and Planning](https://opb.georgia.gov/census-data/population-estimates) (use City and Town estimates, 2018).
 I [saved a copy of the spreadsheet here](https://cronkitedata.s3.amazonaws.com/xlfiles/ga-city-town-2018.xlsx.xlsx) in case the website changes

 I actually don't know if this is the data that was used in the story, or if it's been revised since then.
 It may not come out exactly the same when we replciate the steps, and it may not be anything that the reporter did wrong.
 This is often the case when you try to re-compute a story's data after the fact.

-## Going further

-“Challenges of Data Journalism” section from Diving into Data Journalism by Samantha Sunne, American Press Institute, 2016 (You only need to read that section.
-The chapters aren’t well marked.)